How Elton John Set the Stage for Modern Las Vegas Residencies

-These five-nights-a-week performances for adoring fans, vacationing tourists, and high rollers who dropped a couple hundred thou at the poker tables for the privilege of seeing the Rocket Man up close and personal.
+These five-nights-a-week performances attracted adoring fans, vacationing tourists, and high rollers who dropped a couple hundred thou at the poker tables for the privilege of seeing the Rocket Man up close and personal.

-For his first Vegas show, The Red Piano, John teamed with director David LaChapelle to develop a full production that incorporated videos playing on a massive screen--120 feet wide, 40 feet high--behind the band.
-For "The Bitch Is Back," Pamela Anderson performed a pole dance; a clip for "Rocket Man" starred Justin Timberlake as a young Elton John, relating the song's otherworldly lyrics to John's own stratospheric launch into super-stardom in the '70s.
+For his first Las Vegas show, The Red Piano, John teamed with director David LaChapelle to develop a full production that incorporated videos playing on a massive screen (it was 120 feet wide, and 40 feet high) behind the band.
+There was more – much more: For "The Bitch Is Back," Pamela Anderson performed a pole dance; a clip for "Rocket Man" starred Justin Timberlake as a young Elton John, relating the song's otherworldly lyrics to John's own stratospheric launch into super-stardom in the '70s.

-In September 2011, John began his second Vegas show, The Million Dollar Piano, this time building more variety into the set list by featuring some deep album cuts and a duet interlude featuring his voice and piano along with percussionist Ray Cooper.
-The show's production centerpiece is just as the title suggests, a Yamaha grand piano tricked out with 68 LED screens that play images as John played the hits.
+John kicked off a second Vegas show in September 2011, as the The Million Dollar Piano built more variety into the set list by featuring some deep album cuts and a duet interlude featuring his voice and piano along with percussionist Ray Cooper.
+The show's production centerpiece was just as the title suggested: a Yamaha grand piano tricked out with 68 LED screens that featured images as John played the hits.

 In addition to Cooper, John also enlisted a Croatian cellist duo known as 2Cellos to accompany the band.
 They became known for opening some of John's concerts with a cellos-only cover of AC/DC's "Highway to Hell."

 Since then, rockers like Styx, Def Leppard, Rod Stewart, Meat Loaf, Billy Idol, Motley Crue, Journey and ZZ Top have all mounted their own long-term Las Vegas residencies, often departing for months at a time before returning for extended engagements.
 It all started right here.